 \subsubsection{Two plate intrusions}

 The above scaling analysis gives an important insight into the case of multibody intrusions.
-In the purview of eq. \ref{eq:9}, we expect that two plates intruding far away from each other and at a moderate depth, will experience the same net vertical drag as that experienced by a single plate with an equivalent surface area --- the linearity in $L$ (eq.\ref{eq:9}) indicates that this equality should hold for any ratio of areas between the two plates.
+In the purview of eq. \ref{eq:9}, we expect that two plates intruding far from each other and at moderate depth, will experience the same net vertical drag as that experienced by a single plate with an equivalent surface area --- the linearity in $L$ (eq.\ref{eq:9}) indicates that this equality should hold for any ratio of areas between the two plates.
 Thus, any combination of plate widths should experience the same forces both when they are infinitely far apart and when they have no separation.
 This analysis does not provide any information on the force variations when the plates are close but are at a finite distance from each other.
 However, physical intuition suggests that the presence of plates in the vicinity of each other will restrict the material flow, which should increase the drag on each plate.
-Given that the plates experience equal net forces at infinite and zero separation between them, we expect the force response to have a critical point at a finite value of separation (unless the force response is constant).
-The work of Swapnil et al.\cite{pravin2020effect} explored this variation and found a peak in forces at a unique separation between the plates.
-Note that near the free surface ($z\ll L$), we do expect drag forces at zero separation to be higher than at infinite separation due to the quadratic dependence of forces in this regime --- the ratio of forces for plate lengths of $L_1$ and $L_2$ would be $F_0/F_{\infty} =(L_1+L_2)^2/(L_1^2+L_2^2)$ which is always greater than 1.
+Given that the plates experience equal net forces at infinite and zero separation between them, we expect there to be a value of separation at which the force response is maximal or minimal (unless the force response is constant).
+The work of Swapnil et al.\cite{pravin2020effect} explored this variation and found there is a peak in the force response at a low value of separation between the plates.
+Note that near the free surface ($z\ll L$), we do expect drag force at zero separation to be higher than at infinite separation due to the quadratic dependence of the force on plate size in this regime --- the ratio of forces for plate lengths of $L_1$ and $L_2$ would be $F_0/F_{\infty} =(L_1+L_2)^2/(L_1^2+L_2^2)$ which is always greater than 1.